Consider engaging with your tax and financial professionals to do an income tax projection prior to tax season.

 One of the easiest ways to reduce your income tax liability is to reduce your taxable income.
 You can defer your tax liability — or eliminate it entirely — when you make qualifying contributions to specific financial vehicles, such as:

 All 401(k) contributions must be made by December 31.
 You can make contributions to IRAs and HSAs up to the tax deadline each year.

 A capital gain refers to selling something for more than you spent on it, such as stocks.
 The federal government charges you for this profit with what are called “capital gain taxes.”
-There are several techniques you can use to reduce your tax burden on your investments, including:
+There are several techniques you can use to reduce your tax burden on your investments:

 Make the most of the annual gift tax exclusion, which is the amount of money you can gift to an individual per year, tax free.
-You can transfer $16,000 to an individual each year without any gift tax implication, and you don’t have to be related.
-A couple can also collectively gift up to $32,000 to an individual each year, and you’re free to make gifts year after year to multiple people.
+You can currently transfer $16,000 to an individual without any gift tax implication, and you don’t have to be related.
+A couple can also collectively gift up to $32,000 to an individual this year, and you’re free to make gifts year after year to multiple people.

 The Tax Cuts and Jobs Act (TCJA) more than doubled the gift tax lifetime exemption, which is the total amount of money you’re allowed to gift over your lifetime, tax-free.
 The exemption is currently $12.06 million per individual and $24.12 million for a married couple filing jointly.

 However, the current exemption amount sunsets in 2025, reverting to pre-TCJA levels.
 The cap on estate transfers will drop from $12.06 million per individual to about $6.2 million (adjusted for inflation).